 Most of these segmented waterfalls and cascades have names.
 Just to give you an idea of how many named waterfalls make up this Argentina section, we've identified signs pointing out Salto San Martín, Salto Eva, Salto Adán, Salto Bossetti (very impressive), Salto Dos Hermanas, Salto Alvar Nuñez, Salto Guardaparque Bernabé Mendez, Salto Mbigua, Salto Chico, Salto Rivadavía, Salto Escondido, and Salto Lanusse.
 I'm sure there are others we didn't even mention.

 As far as we were concerned, what made this mega waterfall so special was that it felt like it was in Nature where it belonged.
-Sure the catwalks and jet boat tours (along with Brazilian helicopters) could take away from the Nature, but it was certainly more natural than one of the rival waterfalls like say Niagara Falls.
+Sure the catwalks and jet boat tours (along with Brazilian helicopters) could take away from the Nature.
+However, it was certainly more natural than one of the rival waterfalls like say Niagara Falls, where it could be argued that it resulted in a Frankenstein-like mix of Las Vegas and natural world wonder.

 Speaking of catwalks, they afforded us various ways to view and experience Iguazu Falls.
 Argentina had most of the catwalks while Brazil's walks mostly focused on panoramas of the Argentinean side as well as closeups of the thunderous Devil's Throat.
 We spent a good deal of time walking the main catwalk trails, which were called Paseo Superior (the upper catwalks) and Paseo Inferior (the lower catwalks).
 We even caught a short train ride that took us to a catwalk to the brink of Devil's Throat (known as El Paseo de La Garganta del Diablo).
 On the last day of our visit, we had some limited time exploring the catwalks and trails on San Martin Island after taking a short boat ride.